vvaezian/metabase_api_python/README.md

 #### `copy_dashboard`
 You can determine whether you want to *deepcopy* the dashboard or not (default False).
 If you don't deepcopy, the duplicated dashboard will use the same cards as the original dashboard.
 When you deepcopy a dashboard, the cards of the original dashboard are duplicated and these cards are used in the duplicate dashboard.
-Therefore if you make changes in one dashboard, the other one is not affected.
 If the `destination_dashboard_name` parameter is not provided, the destination dashboard name will be the same as the source dashboard name (plus any `postfix` if provided).
 The duplicated cards (in case of deepcopying) are saved in a collection called `[destination_dashboard_name]'s cards` and placed in the same collection as the duplicated dashboard.
 ```python